jrengdahl/H503/README.txt

 should be untouched by libraries.
 I have never seen a precompiled ibrary that observes this rule.
 Fortunately, the ST-supplied code is always compiled along with your firmware.
-Unfortunately, the newlib that comes with the standard ARM bare metal toolchain does not follow the rule an clobbers r9.
+Unfortunately, the newlib that comes with the standard ARM bare metal toolchain does not follow the rule and clobbers r9.

 -- GCC includes OpenMP, however it is only enabled for platforms that have a large OS, such as Linux or Windows.
-The bare metal version of the toolchain do not have OpenMP enabled.
+The bare metal version of the toolchain does not have OpenMP enabled.
+My bare metal toolchain has OPenMP enabled.

-The Cortex-M33 GCC toolchain to be used with this project is found at: https://github.com/jrengdahl/cross/releases
+The Cortex-M33 GCC 12.2 toolchain to be used with this project is found at: https://github.com/jrengdahl/cross/releases

 THE BOARD